image of man with money - unit economics

 Why should I track unit economics?

 The earlier you begin measuring your unit economics, the better.
-Unit economics help you better think about product market fit, pricing, customer acquisition, and general financial strategy.
-Each of these will also inform your financial projections, allowing you to understand growth and your track to profitability.
+They will help you better think about product market fit, pricing, customer acquisition, and general financial strategy.
+Each of these will also help inform your financial projections, allowing you to better understand growth and your track to profitability.

 Even once your company is profitable, tracking unit economics allows you to keep an ongoing eye on your revenues and costs.
-Watching these measurements will help you identify new opportunities, optimize your product, and solve problems as they arise.
+Watching these measurements will help you identify new opportunities, optimize your product, as well as solve new problems as they arise.

 What are unit economics?